-Conduct Conversation: A conduct conversation is a discussion between a student and hearing officer in Student Conduct regarding behavior that does not rise to the level of a policy violation but is, nevertheless, inappropriate or having a negative impact on the student or others or, if it continues, may become a policy violation.
-Conduct conversations are educational and supportive in nature and are intended to help the student reflect and to connect them with resources, when needed.
+Educational Conversation: An educational conversation is a discussion between a student and hearing officer in Student Conduct regarding behavior that does not rise to the level of a policy violation but is, nevertheless, inappropriate or having a negative impact on the student or others or, if it continues, may become a policy violation.
+These conversations are

+Attachment Q educational and supportive in nature and are intended to help the student reflect and to connect them with resources, when needed.